 Here are some ideas and tools that can help you in the process of healthy detachment:

 2. Embrace the unknown and let go of expectations: Most of us have an instinctive dislike of the unknown.
 We’re uncomfortable with uncertain outcomes and not knowing what lies ahead of us.
 But trying to get insights and clarity about an unknown future is a recipe for mental anguish.
-As spiritual leader Deepak Chopra says, “those who seek security in the exterior world chase it for a lifetime.
-By letting go of your attachment to the illusion of security, which is really an attachment to the known, you step into the field of all possibilities.
-This is where you will find true happiness, abundance, and fulfillment.”
-When we let go and trust in what we cannot see, we open the doorway for abundance and attract the forces we need to evolve on our spiritual journey.
+When we let go and trust in what we cannot see, we open the doorway for abundance and attract the forces we need to evolve.
 Even though we may not get what we want, we’ll get what we need.

-4. Know that you’re going to be okay no matter what: The best part about healthy detachment is the comfort that comes from knowing that you’re going to be fine regardless of what happens.
+4. Know that you’re going to be okay no matter what: The best part about healthy detachment is the comfort that comes from knowing that you’re going to be okay regardless of what happens.
 Even if you don’t get what you hoped for, life will go on, and you will find other ways to experience happiness.
 Winston Churchill once said that “success is not final, failure is not fatal: it is the courage to continue that counts.”
 The truth is that there are almost unlimited opportunities to experience love and joy in the world, and we don’t need to limit ourselves to that one thing or person based on what our ego is telling us.
-We can feel secure in the fact that the emotional experiences that we seek are accessible in a myriad of ways, as long as we’re open to seeing them.
+The emotional experiences that we seek are accessible in a myriad of ways, as long as we’re open to seeing them.

-I believe that we live in a conscious universe that operates through intelligent design, where everything happens with purpose and meaning.
+We live in a conscious universe that operates through intelligent design.
 Looking at the cosmos from this perspective makes it easier to realize that there are no failures and mistakes in the natural order.
-Everything happens perfectly to ultimately raise our soul vibration.
+Everything happens perfectly to make us wiser, better and stronger.

 All my best on your journey,